-Artefacts were found to date to the late 17th/ early 18th century.
-This pointed towards the wreck being that of 'Hazardous'.
+In 1986 the site was designated a protected wreck site.
 Intrusive excavation was carried out in 1988 and 1989.
-A trench forward on the port side established the extend of the buried remains.
-Evidence of the extent of the ship surviving was gained and relatively undisturbed stratigraphy was encountered along with features and artefacts in secure contexts.
+A trench forward on the port side established the extent of buried remains and evidence of the extent of the ship surviving was gained and relatively undisturbed stratigraphy was encountered along with features and artefacts in secure contexts.

 During the early 1990s, changes in erosion patterns were observed, timbers, concretions and artefacts were being freshly exposed.
 Due to the excellent state of preservation of the exposed timbers, it was assumed that the wreck had remained relatively stable from the time of wrecking.

 Remote sensing, undertaken in 2014 by Wessex Archaeology for Historic England, revealed two seabed anomalies outside the restricted area.
 One, laying 10m to the south-west, has been identified as nine cannon.
 Further archaeological material, comprising bar shot and a lead scupper, was discovered in the same area with more material believed to lay beyond this.
 This material is most likely associated with Hazardous having become dislocated during the wrecking process.

 The other anomaly, laying 25m to the east of the restricted area, has yet to be fully ground proved but is believed to be also ships timbers and other material associated with Hazardous.

 The protected area was extended in 1988 and 2017 to include the additional findings.